+The screening results categories are "not enough information, "concern," and "indicated."
 A screening result of "not enough information" does not mean that the child or youth has not experienced labor trafficking.
 It simply means that there is not currently enough information, based on the indicators listed, to determine whether they have experienced trafficking.
-If there is an indication that the child or youth is currently, was ever, or is in the process of being forced to perform labor or services, you should flag the case for "concern" and follow the actions for additional assessment.
+If there is an indication that the child or youth is currently, was ever, or is in the process of being forced to perform labor or services, you should follow the actions for additional assessment.